janwilmake/blog/blog-2016-2022/about-cleaning-up.md

 modified_at: 2017-07-09
 ---

-# Wijnand, clean up your room!
+# Jan, clean up your room!

 When I was young my mother always asked me to clean up my room.
 I'ts quite funny that now I asked her to clean up her home.